-When can you expect to see bucks start cruising?
-Our Rut Reporters researched fetal-aging, fawn-drop, and other data to determine a range of dates when each rut phase is most apt to be active in seven regions.
+Back in 2015, we ask out regional Rut Reporters to research fetal-aging, fawn-drop, and other data to determine a range of dates when each rut phase is most apt to be active in seven regions.
 Here are dates they came up with for the pickup-breeding phase.

 ✖ Northeast: Nov.
 21–28